TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Prerequisites
 -------------

--   An Nvidia Card
+-   A video card with VGA or DVI output (NVIDIA recommended)

+Cards with "s-video" or yellow RCA composite outputs are not covered here.
+Having an Nvidia myself, this document is nvidia focused, that's why i recommend it.
 The kernel patch used does some changes on the `ATI` and `Arcade VGA` drivers so i suppose it works with theses cards but i have not tested.
 In this case, the nouveau drivers patchs step is obviously not needed.
 Also, i can't confirm it will works with all Nvidia cards.

--   Ubuntu (Wily)
+-   Ubuntu 15.10 (Wily Werewolf)

 The provided Makefile and the required APT packages are compatible with Ubuntu.
 So it will work only on this distribution.
 But i think it won't be hard to adapt the process to others distribution — Especially on debian based ones — by following the manual build and installation method bellow.

--   An CRT Analog screen
+-   An Analog CRT screen with proper cables adapter

-Of course.
+See `Hardware setup` below.

 Build and installation of required programs
 -------------------------------------------